pact2026/pact2026.github.io/submit/index.md

 **Submission Site:** [https://pact26.hotcrp.com](https://pact26.hotcrp.com)

 ### **Scope**
 The International Conference on Parallel Architectures and Compilation Techniques (PACT) is a unique technical conference at the intersection of hardware and software, with a special emphasis on parallelism.
 PACT brings together researchers from computer architectures, compilers, execution environments, programming languages, and applications to present and discuss their latest research results, tools, and practical experiences.
+This year, PACT is specifically committed to pioneering AI-centric computing, seeking research that redefines the performance, scalability, and efficiency of large-scale AI workloads across diverse parallel and heterogeneous platforms.

 PACT 2026 will be held as an in-person event in Chicago, IL.
 USA.
 We encourage all authors of accepted papers to participate, and at least one author must attend the conference.